reflux/refluxjs/README.md

     }
 });

+// node.js environment
 if (process.env.DEVELOPMENT) {
-    theTide.listenTo(function(timeStoreArgs, waveStoreArgs) {
-        console.log(arguments);
-    }, window);
+    theTide.listenTo(console.log.bind(console), window);
 }
 ```

 `Reflux.all` always passes the last arguments which a listenable emitted to your callback.
 Arguments are passed in order.
-This means that the first argument which the callback receives is the set of arguments which was emitted by the first listenable that was passed to `Reflux.all`.
+This means that the first argument which the callback receives, is the set of arguments which was emitted by the first listenable that was passed to `Reflux.all`.

+#### Comparison with Flux's `waitFor()`

-This functionality is similar to Flux's `waitFor()`, but differs in a few aspects:
+The `Reflux.all` functionality is similar to Flux's `waitFor()`, but differs in a few aspects:

- - actions and stores may emit multiple times before the composed listenable (`theTide` in the example) emits
+ - actions and stores may emit multiple times before the composed listenable (`theTide` in the example above) emits
  - action and store callbacks are not executed in a single *synchronous* iteration
  - composed listenables always emit asynchronously